 Our cash and cash equivalents consist primarily of cash held at banks and investments in highly liquid financial instruments with an original maturity of three months or less.
-Our marketable securities, which are reported at fair value, consist of money market funds; corporate and municipal debt securities; and other fixed income securities.
-We place all investments with governmental, industrial, or financial institutions whose debt is rated as investment grade.
-These securities have maturities of one to four years.
-Because of the relatively short period that we hold our investments and because we generally hold these securities to maturity, we do not believe that an increase in interest rates would have any significant impact on the realizable value of our investments.
+Our marketable securities as of June 30, 2022, which are reported at fair value, consist of money market funds; corporate and municipal debt securities; and other fixed income securities.
+All our investments in marketable securities are in the form of debt securities issued by governmental, corporate, and financial institutions whose debt is rated as investment grade and have maturities of one to four years.
+Because of the relatively short period that we hold our investments and because we generally hold these securities to maturity, we do not believe that a change in interest rates would have any significant impact on the realizable value of our investments.
 We do not have any currency or other derivative financial instruments other than outstanding warrants to purchase common stock and the convertible note hedges.

-We may contract with clinical research organizations (CROs) and investigational sites globally.
-Currently, we have three ongoing trials, two of which are being conducted globally, and one which is being conducted outside the U.S. We do not hedge our foreign currency exchange rate risk.
+We may contract with clinical research organizations (CROs), investigational sites and contract manufacturing organizations (CMOs) globally.
+Currently, we have ongoing clinical trials for certain product candidates outside the U.S. We do not hedge our foreign currency exchange rate risk.
 Transactions denominated in currencies other than the U.S. dollar are recorded based on exchange rates at the time such transactions arise.
-As of March 31, 2022 and December 31, 2021, substantially all of our liabilities were denominated in the U.S. dollar.
+As of June 30, 2022 and December 31, 2021, substantially all of our liabilities were denominated in the U.S. dollar.

-Inflation generally affects us by increasing our cost of labor and the cost of services provided by our vendors.
-We do not believe that inflation has had a material effect on our business, financial condition or results of operations.
-Nonetheless, if our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases.
-Our inability or failure to do so could harm our business, financial condition and results of operations.
+Inflation generally affects us by increasing our cost of labor, cost of purchased goods, and the cost of services provided by our vendors.
+We do not believe that inflation and changing prices over the six months ended June 30, 2022 and 2021 had a significant impact on our consolidated results of operations.
+However, in the future, inflation may have an effect on our consolidated results of operations.